Suwannee River Paddling Festival: April 6-8, 2018

-- Paddle Florida adheres to all rules put forth by the public parks we stay in, including the ban on alcoholic beverages.
+- Paddle Florida adheres to all rules put forth by the state park we stay in, including the ban on alcoholic beverages.

-- All paddlers must respect private property along the river.
+- All paddlers must respect private property along the rivers.

 - All paddlers must have basic paddling and swimming skills.